Skip to content

 This guide will help you explore Samaba, a hidden gem in Yunnan’s Honghe UNESCO World Heritage Site.
 Here, ancient traditions blend with breathtaking landscapes untouched by mass tourism.

-A few years ago, I wrote a detailed DIY travel guide to the Yuanyang Rice Terraces (Unesco World Heritage Site), one of my all-time favorite areas in Yunnan.
-When I first wrote the article, the area was already very popular but not as touristy as it is now.
+A few years ago, I wrote a detailed DIY travel guide to the Yuanyang Rice Terraces (Unesco World Heritage Site), one of my all-time favourite areas in Yunnan.
+When I first wrote the article, the area was already very popular, but not as touristy as it is now.

-Many people asked me to recommend a less popular route, so I checked Samaba, another part of the UNESCO Heritage Site area in the Honghe prefecture, that doesn’t get nearly as many tourists.
+Many people asked me to recommend a less popular route, so I checked Samaba, another part of the UNESCO Heritage Site area in the Honghe prefecture, which doesn’t get nearly as many tourists.

 Samaba boasts the world’s largest and some of the oldest rice terraces.
 I read somewhere that these “terraces aren’t just agricultural marvels, but a living calendar, reflecting seasonal shifts in water, light, and crop cycles“.
-It’s actually true that they change according to the season and offer incredible photographic opportunities most of the year.
+It’s actually true that they change with the seasons and offer incredible photographic opportunities most of the year.

 Like Yuanyang, the best time is when the terraces are filled with water.
 This usually happens from November until the end of April.
 After April, the rice grows, and the terraces lose that beautiful mirror-like effect.

-The second best time is right before the harvest season, around September.
-Around that time, you’ll find a beautiful golden color perfect for sunset pictures.
+The second-best time is right before the harvest season, around September.
+Around that time, you’ll find a beautiful golden colour perfect for sunset pictures.

 I don’t recommend going in August because it usually rains a lot.